-You run late to a seminar and try to take the seat closest to the door so people don’t notice your tardiness?
+You run late to a seminar and try to take a seat closest to the door so people wouldn’t notice your tardiness?

 Why?
 Because that’s where the light switch is.

 Just image the glorious moment when you lean back and the entire room immediately turns pitch dark.

 Cape gooseberry pavlova

 125 g egg whites (from approximately 4 large eggs)

 1/4 tsp cream of tartar

 240 g fresh gooseberries (halves most of them, but keep 12 whole gooseberries for decoration)